romana/rlog/README.md

 A few notes about config file formatting:

-* Empty lines are ignored.
+* Empty lines, or lines starting with '#' are ignored.
 * Leading and trailing spaces in lines are removed.
 * Everything after the first '=' will be taken as the value of the setting.
 * Leading and trailing spaces in values are removed.